Drug & Alcohol Rehab in Herefordshire

 When affected by addiction, an individual’s behaviour is likely to change, making them more likely to continue to seek out the substance they are addicted to.

-This is due to changes in the brain created when an individual begins consuming a substance regularly, as part of their daily routine.
+This is due to changes in the brain created when an individual begins consuming a substance regularly, as part of their daily or weekly routine.

 Once this starts it is very difficult to stop, creating a vicious cycle of addiction.